luandretta/quiz-python/README.md

 ### Future Implementations
 - Various question levels
 - Library of questions to be used randomly
-- Graphs to evaluate which questions had the most hits or errors, error and hit percentages for each question
+- Graphs to evaluate which questions had the most hits or errors, error and hit percentages for each question.

-## Accessibility
-The website is as accessible as possible:
-- Using semantic HTML
-- Ensuring that there is a sufficient colour contrast throughtout the site.
-- Using descriptive aria-label in the buttons
-- Providing information for screen readears where there are icons used and no text.
-- Confirming through lighthouse in devtools.

-## Color Scheme
-Blue tones were chosen to have harmony on the site, matching the background, which radiates peace.
-The color blue is linked to productivity and success, and also transmits tranquility; perfect for looking at your tasks without feeling under pressure.
+Graphical libraries will not deploy to heroku and deployment is necessary for completion and submission of my project.

 - - -
 # Deployment